jxeeno/tfnsw-opal-fare-calculator/README.md

 Transport for NSW indicated that fare calculations will [not be provided](https://opendataforum.transport.nsw.gov.au/t/opal-fares-on-trip-planner-api-to-be-removed-16-october-2023/3534) through the existing API from 16th October 2023 onwards.
 This is a middleware application which can be deployed to Cloudflare Workers which will re-inject fare calculations back into TfNSW Trip Planner API responses.

+The [fare rules, fare tables and fare distances](https://opendata.transport.nsw.gov.au/dataset/opal-fares) used for this calculator are as described and published here.

 Please note that this is **not** supported by Transport for NSW and is a community-maintained solution.
 It is intended to be a drop-in replacement to ensure existing applications continue to work and is to be used in conjunction with the TfNSW [Trip Planner API](https://opendata.transport.nsw.gov.au/dataset/trip-planner-apis).

 ## Disclaimer